 - Fiona Hubbard – Clerk (Appointed September 2019)

-- Lindsay Langford – Parent Governor (Appointed September 2019)
+- Lindsay Langford – Community Governor (Appointed September 2019)

 Governors envisage this being carried out through: